Skip to main content

 • Session Token = Personal subscription features

-• API Token = Paid API endpoints
+• Legacy API Token = Older /api/v0 endpoints

 • Base search follows the configured search preference